Jamby Madrigal: Political career

 In October 1999, President Joseph Estrada created the Office of the Presidential Adviser for Children's Affairs and appointed Madrigal to head this office.
 She later unsuccessfully ran for senator in 2001 under the Puwersa ng Masa opposition coalition.
-She organized the First National Summit for Children in Malacañang Palace on October 26, 2001 where government agencies, local government units, industry leaders and non-government organizations signed a declaration of commitment upholding Child 21 – a framework on which to anchor all action plans and strategies relating to children.
+She organized the First National Summit for Children in Malacañang Palace on October 26, 2001, where government agencies, local government units, industry leaders and non-government organizations signed a declaration of commitment upholding Child 21 – a framework on which to anchor all action plans and strategies relating to children.
 She traveled nationwide coordinating the agency's feeding and educational programs.
 She became concerned over the fate of teachers and school children who were taken hostage by the Abu Sayyaf terrorists in 2001.
 After consultation with the victims themselves, she sought the help of clinical psychologists from Ateneo de Manila University and Ateneo de Zamboanga University.

 Madrigal was elected to the Senate in 2004 and was chairman of four Senate committees: Environment; Youth, Women and Family Relations; Peace, Unification and Reconciliation; and Cultural Communities.

 In an opposition protest, Madrigal was one of the political leaders who were subjected to the Manila Police water cannons while attending a religious procession on October 14, 2005.

 Madrigal declared her candidacy for president in the 2010 presidential election as an independent.
 Madrigal launched many allegations of corruption against fellow Senator and presidential candidate Manny Villar.
 Over the course of the campaign, Madrigal brought out "700 pages of evidence" to prove that Villar had "realigned C-5 (a main Metro Manila thoroughfare) to pass by [Villar's] real estate developments so that [Villar] would be paid for right of way."
-However, she lost, placing 8th behind fellow senator Benigno Aquino III.
+However, she lost, placing 8th behind Nicanor Perlas.

 Madrigal sought for Senate comeback in 2013 as a candidate of the Team PNoy administration coalition.
 She joined the Liberal Party and became allies with President Benigno Aquino III, her rival in the 2010 elections.
 However, she lost, placing 20th.